From the playground to the artist’s studio

 Fabian Knöbl

-The collaboration between the artist and students
+The collaboration between the artist and the school